wolfiex/RPI-tools/speedtest/README.md

 # Step 0
-Copy startserver and index.html files into your home directory.
+Copy `startserver.py` and `index.html` files into your home directory.

 # Step 1
 Install the requirements: